 An effective performance management structure should include setting of goals, establishment of metrics, regular measurement and reporting of results, consistent and frequent feedback, and rewards, incentives and consequences for hitting and exceeding performance goals.

 Many firms struggle with accountability because they view it negatively.
 But accountability is welcomed by your top performing staff who get frustrated when employees who are not performing get the same pay increases and bonuses that they do.
 In fact, employees are happier when they can tie their compensation to their own efforts and results.
-Implementing a culture of accountability can be a huge advantage to both your financials results and retention rates.
+Implementing a culture of accountability can be a huge advantage to both your financial results and retention rates.

 10. Ask employees for feedback